PGY1 Pharmacy Residency

 What are your program's staffing requirements?

 - Residents will gain detailed instruction and exceptional experience from highly motivated pharmacists during the orientation rotation prior to starting staffing duties.
-After ample training, residents are required to staff every other weekend, with Monday off following their staffing weekend.
+After ample training, residents are required to staff every other weekend, with Monday off following their staffing weekend and one 4-hour evening shift during the week.

 Do I have to be a New York State (NYS) Registered Pharmacy Intern to enter the program?